Image Wrap

 One of the most difficult aspects of being a Los Angeles DUI defendant is figuring out what to do, how to do it, and when to do it.

-If you lack a fluent understanding of how Los Angeles DUI law works, you may need help, such as a free, no obligation consultation with a Los Angeles DUI defense attorney at the Kraut Criminal & DUI Lawyers (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028).
+If you lack a fluent understanding of how Los Angeles DUI law works, you may need help, such as a free, no obligation consultation with a Los Angeles DUI defense attorney at the Kraut Law Group Criminal & DUI Lawyers, Inc. (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028).
 Attorney Michael Kraut is a widely respected figure in the Los Angeles DUI defense community.
 He boasts a terrific record at jury trials.
 He has a Harvard Law School education.
 He served for nearly a decade and a half as a prosecutor.
 And he possesses a compassionate and attentive demeanor as a Los Angeles DUI attorney.

 Attorney Kraut and his team can answer your questions, help you build a sound legal strategy, and deal with any challenges or opportunities that present themselves.